bevyengine/bevy-website/content/learn/book/welcome/plugins/_index.md

 ## `DefaultPlugins`

-Bevy's `DefaultPlugins` are intended to get up and running with a "standard game" as quickly as possible.
-Let's take a look at the [source](https://github.com/bevyengine/bevy/blob/latest/crates/bevy_internal/src/default_plugins.rs) again.
+Bevy's [`DefaultPlugins`](https://docs.rs/bevy/latest/bevy/struct.DefaultPlugins.html) are intended to get up and running with a "standard game" as quickly as possible.
+Let's take a look at the [source](https://github.com/bevyengine/bevy/blob/latest/crates/bevy_internal/src/default_plugins.rs) to see what's included.

 As you can see, there are some added niceties (logging and diagnostics, scenes, input and windowing) as well as a number of plugins controlled by feature flags.
 These are heavier dependencies that you may want to disable for some games (or platforms), and replace with your own alternatives.